-The 3rd year programme is a continuation of the 2nd year warrior programme.
+The 3rd year programme during the fall term is a continuation of the 2nd year warrior programme.
+During the winter term the emphasis will be on individual sport activities.

-During the fall semester, officer cadets will choose two electives activities among the following: swimming, body control movements, canoeing, rock climbing, weight training and track and field.
+During fall semester, officer-cadets will choose two electives activities among the following: unarmed combat, canoeing, taekwondo, karate and weight training.

-During the winter semester, officer cadets choose two electives among the following sports: taekwondo, karate, wrestling and Thai boxing.
+During the winter semester, officer cadets choose two electives among the following sports: climbing, learn to swim, aerobic, weight training and badminton.